 Saint David of Wales

 David is said to have been of royal descent.
 On his father’s side he was linked with a Welsh prince and his mother was a niece of King Arthur.
 David was born in South West Wales, in the late fifth or early sixth century.
-He was educated in a monastery and became a missionary travelling through Wales, England and Brittany, converting the pagan Celts of western Britain to Christianity.
+He was educated in a monastery and became a missionary traveling through Wales, England and Brittany, converting the pagan Celts of western Britain to Christianity.
 He is described as being a tall strong man who had a vegetarian diet which mainly consisted of bread and herbs.
 In character a gentle giant who lived a very simple life.
-Images of him often include a leek and a dove.
-Perhaps as symbols of his vegetarian way of life and his gentle nature.
+Images of him often include a leek and a dove, perhaps as symbols of his vegetarian way of life and his gentle nature.

 It is alleged that he lived for 100 years and died on 1st March in 589 which is celebrated by the Welsh as St. David’s Day.
 He was buried in his monastery, now the site of St. David’s Cathedral in Pembrokeshire.